• Bread Machine

 • Bread Machine settings – 2 pound loaf, light color and ”basic” bread setting.

-• After the bread machine has finished baking the bread, remove the bread and place it on a cooling rack.
-Use oven mitts when removing the bread machine container as it will be very hot!
+• After the bread machine has finished, unplug the bread machine and remove the bread pan.
+Use oven mitts when removing the bread machine bread pan because it will be very hot!

 • In our Sunbeam bread machine, the baking takes about 3 hours for a 2 pound bread at the light color & basic bread settings.
 However, some machines can differ and you don’t want to be away from home when the bread machine “finished” alarm goes off!
 Your bread machine should show you the length of the baking time after you have entered the settings into the machine.
 This will allow you to know when to be in the kitchen in order to remove the bread.